mkruisbrink/mkruisbrink.github.io/_reports/2022-08-11-tidyverse-introduction.md

 The tidyverse is a package in R that is - in itself - a collection of individual R packages that all work closely together in the same way (they speak thesame kind of language, if you will).
-Data import & export, manipulation, exploration and visualisation becomes simpler and more elegant by using new and additional syntax which is more intuitive to and readible for us humans.
+Data import & export, manipulation, exploration and visualization becomes simpler and more elegant by using new and additional syntax which is more intuitive to and readable for us humans.

 > The tidyverse is an opinionated **[collection of R
 > packages](https://www.tidyverse.org/packages)** designed for data